Saffron: The Americas

 Europeans introduced saffron to the Americas when immigrant members of the Schwenkfelder Church left Europe with a trunk containing its corms.
 Church members had grown it widely in Europe.
 By 1730, the Pennsylvania Dutch cultivated saffron throughout eastern Pennsylvania.
 Spanish colonies in the Caribbean bought large amounts of this new American saffron, and high demand ensured that saffron's list price on the Philadelphia commodities exchange was equal to gold.
 Trade with the Caribbean later collapsed in the aftermath of the War of 1812, when many saffron-bearing merchant vessels were destroyed.
 Yet the Pennsylvania Dutch continued to grow lesser amounts of saffron for local trade and use in their cakes, noodles, and chicken or trout dishes.
 American saffron cultivation survives into modern times, mainly in Lancaster County, Pennsylvania.

+Afghanistan

+Saffron has a long history in Afghanistan, with cultivation believed to date back to before Alexander the Great's conquest of the Persian Empire.
+Due to prolonged droughts, conflict, and shifts in agricultural focus, saffron farming declined for centuries.
+Cultivation resumed in the early 2000s as an alternative to opium poppy farming, supported by international organizations and the Afghan government.
+According to Afghanistan's Ministry of Agriculture, Irrigation, and Livestock, production increased from 20 metric tons in 2022 to 46 metric tons in 2024.
+Key export markets include India, Europe, and the United States, where Afghan saffron is prized for its high quality.

+Saffron cultivation contributes significantly to Afghanistan's economy, supporting thousands of farmers, particularly women.
+Over 80% of the saffron workforce consists of women, who primarily handle harvesting and processing.
+The sector has provided employment opportunities for over 40,000 people, playing a role in agricultural sustainability and rural development.

+Afghan saffron is known for its deep red color, strong aroma, and high crocin content, a compound that determines color intensity.
+It has been ranked among the highest quality saffron varieties in recent years with a 310 Crocin color quality based on ISO 3632.2 standards.